 Length: 7 pages

-This bill was introduced on July 31, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 31, 2018, in a previous session of Congress, but it did not receive a vote.

 Jul 31, 2018